Nước Màu, or caramel sauce is added for color in a lot of Vietnamese recipes, and it’s easy to make! All you need is sugar and water.

 Why is my caramel sauce bitter?

 After adding your sugar over a heated pan, carefully watch over and occasionally stir your sauce.
-Sometimes when you overcook the sugar, it can burn the sugar and give you a bitter caramel sauce.
+When you overcook the sugar, it can burn and give you a bitter caramel sauce.

 What should caramel look like?